-This guide contains safety symbols and statements.
+This guide contains statements under warning symbols.
 Please pay special attention to these symbols and follow any instructions given.
-Here is a brief explanation of the use of each symbol.
+Here is a brief explanation of the use of the warning symbol.

-This symbol will help alert you to such dangers as personal injury, burns, fire and electrical shock.
+This symbol alerts you to such dangers as fire, electrical shock, burns, and personal injury.